 As we said earlier, the microorganisms in your lawn are usually able to deal with preventing a thatch problem, but there are a few things you can do to help.
 One of the first things you can do is core aeration this will enable access to air, water and nutrients.
 As has been noted in our other bulletins, if your thatch layer is greater than 1 inch (2cm) thick, you should seriously consider dethatching.
 Sometimes called scalping, dethatching is simply the vigorous raking of your lawn to enhance its ability to allow air and nutrients to reach the root growth.

 Mechanical dethatchers are known as vertical mowers, power rakes, verticutters and dethatchers and all perform in the same manner.
 Spinning blades pull some of the material to the surface as it cuts through the thatch layer.
-Most lawn and garden centres and equipment rental outlets will have them.
+Most lawn care and equipment centres will have them.
 Dethatching your lawn should only be done when the lawn is dry, and the weather is cool.

 Some of the other things you can do in order to avoid thatching is to always mow to a reasonable height on a regular schedule.
 You can also get a soil nutrient analysis done and help your soil by reducing nitrogen fertilizer and adding potassium, phosphorous and lime as dictated by the analysis.
 Check out our blog post on scalping for advice and tips on how to remove thatch from your lawn, especially if you have a buffalo lawn such as DNA certified Sir Walter.